Your mom was right

 Publishing open access is a concrete means to “fashion a more humane and just world”—part of the vision and mission of the University of San Francisco—and it ought be the default position of the University.

 There are many ways, but let’s keep it simple: just do what you normally do—publish in any journal you want.
 But then give a copy of your paper to your Library’s institutional repository (IR).
 They’ll make it available open access.
 (USF folks: Contact Charlotte Roh, Scholarly Communications Librarian, for more details: email@example.com).

 The student becomes the teacher

 Administrators, granting organizations, hiring and promotion committees are all-too-often caught up in trying to quantify research “impact.”
-Their guiding star is the Impact Factor: the Kim Kardashian of journal metrics—famous for being famous, and valuable primarily as a brand to be sold.
+Their guiding star is the Impact Factor—the celebrity journal metric—famous for being famous, and valuable primarily as a brand to be sold.